“All the gunfights and the lime lights, and the holy sick divine nights. They’ll talk about us, all the lovers, how we kissed and killed each other…”

 “But lover, you’re the one to blame, all that you’re doing.
 Can you hear the violence?
 Megaphone to my chest, broadcast the boom, boom, boom…”

 For this outing, Lorde has collaborated primarily with well-known pop producer Jack Antonoff.
 The result takes the sonic landscape established on Pure Heroine and runs with it, bursting its seams and coloring in the existing minimalistic outlines.
 She has expanded her repertoire while becoming an even more astute songwriter with lyrics that come across as cinematic poetry, candidly detailed and wrought with emotion, mirrored impeccably by the production.
-A stuttering percussive bass is an underlying host of the party on ‘Sober’ as her concerns about the morning after showing up uninvited.
+A stuttering percussive bass is an underlying host of the party on ‘Sober’ as her concerns about the morning after show up uninvited.
 Springsteen-esque guitar riffs accompany a muffled rumble of beats resembling fireworks to serve as the background music for the lush romance on ‘The Louvre.’
 The minimalistic claps of the goth pep rally that made up tracks like Pure Heroine’s ‘Team’ grow fangs and rip through the wasteland of love that once was on ‘Hard Feelings’ before unfurling into ‘Loveless,’ an unapologetic snap-infused outro that would make Robyn proud.
 Piano keys and strings accompany her vocals as she gasps for air on the haunting and heartbreaking ballad, ‘Writer in the Dark’ while she bids a final farewell to her lover on ‘Supercut,’ sustained by the memories they shared and a reprise of the keys off the record’s opener.
 More than ever before, Lorde’s songs possess certain emotive textures and weight that serve as testaments of her growth as a musician.

 “I am my mother’s child, I’ll love you till my breathing stops.
 I’ll love you till you call the cops on me…”